-This section of census records has been a great help to me in finding out how each of the family members were connected and also for building my family tree.
+This section of census records has been a great help to me in finding out how each of the family members was connected and also for building my family tree.

-You can definitely learn a lot about your ancestors from this key element.
+You can learn a lot about your ancestors from this key element.
 And if you are not certain about

 The following information that you can learn:

 Can help you identify whether you are looking at a male or female’s record.
 Useful if their name is illegible.

-- Age – An individual’s age on their last birthday.
+An individual’s age on their last birthday.

-- Number of years married – Only answered if marital status was listed as married.
+Only answered if marital status was listed as married.

 This is another useful element of the census records as from this you may identify gaps in your knowledge of your family tree.

 This can help you verify that you are looking at the same person.
-Also, you will have an indication of where you need to look for the parents.
+Also, you will indicate where you need to look for the parents.

 You can learn a lot about your ancestors from this key element and also you can find out where to turn for more records.

-You can also learn whether they have been naturalized or still an alien.
-And finally you can find out whether they can speak English and if not what was their chosen language.
+And finally, you can find out whether they can speak English and if not what was their chosen language.

 Identify whether you are looking at the correct individual by checking the trade or profession of the individual.
 This is quite useful if you already know what work they were doing.

 If your ancestor was an employee then they were also required to enter how many weeks within the past year that they were out of work.

 The government wanted to know the literacy of the population.
 Therefore they were asked whether they could read or write.

 Ownership of home

-The government also wanted to know whether the individual owned or rented their dwelling, and whether it was owned free or mortgaged.
+The government also wanted to know whether the individual owned or rented their dwelling and whether it was owned free or mortgaged.

 Again you can learn a lot about your ancestor from this key element.
-From this question you may find out that they were a survivor of the Union, Confederate Army or Navy.
+From this question, you may find out that they were a survivor of the Union, Confederate Army, or Navy.

 From this element of the 1910 census record you can find out whether they were blind (in both eyes), death or dumb.

-Where Can I Find The 1910 Census Records?
+Where Can I Find These Records?

 Just where can you get access to the 1910 census records?
-For you I have two options.
+For you, I have two options.
 Firstly there is a free option which sounds quite intriguing.

 Your FREE option!

 If I can get information for free then I will.
-After all we want to save money wherever we can and genealogy is no objection.
+After all, we want to save money wherever we can and genealogy is no objection.

 This is an excellent website as they have millions of records held within their databases.

 It has thus saved me money finding these records where I would otherwise have had to pay elsewhere.

 Sure they do have millions of records but that doesn’t mean that you will find a particular record that you are after.

 Your PAID options!

-Not only can you find your ancestors through census records but there are also other records that’s you can gain access from this site.
+Not only can you find your ancestors through census records but other records are you can gain access to from this site.

 And you can also connect with other members that’s can help you along your genealogy journey.

-So if Ancestry is so good then why do I go to FindMyPast as well?
+So, if Ancestry is so good then why do I go to FindMyPast as well?

 This is particularly true if the enumerator filled in the census record forms with fancy handwriting.

 But even if the person transcribing these records can read the handwriting there still is the possibility that they may miskey a letter.

-This site should pretty much similar to Ancestry as not only can you find census records but all sorts of other records as well.
+This site should pretty much be similar to Ancestry as not only can you find census records but all sorts of other records as well.

-Genealogy is no different to any other hobby as you expect to part ways with money at some point.
+Genealogy is no different from any other hobby as you expect to part ways with money at some point.

-If you didn’t spend some money on your interest into your ancestors lives then you wouldn’t be doing your research any justice.
+If you didn’t spend some money on your interest in your ancestors’ lives then you wouldn’t be doing your research any justice.

 There is plenty of information that you can find out about from accessing the 1910 census records.

 One of the greatest projects that I have carried out is writing my family history books.

 The first reason was that I was able to look further into the information that was staring right at me within these records.
-What was the reason that motivated my ancestors to move around the country or why did they change occupation.
+What was the reason that motivated my ancestors to move around the country or why did they change occupation?

-The second benefit from writing my own book was that I could spot holes in the knowledge of my ancestor’s life.
+The second benefit of writing my book was that I could spot holes in the knowledge of my ancestor’s life.

-So learn what you can from census records.
+So, learn what you can from census records.
 They can put you well onto your family history journey.

 Thank You and Please Leave A Comment

 I hope you enjoyed this post explaining what you can learn from the 1910 census records.
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you have any questions or comments then please leave a comment below.